akebono03/ehp-proof-tracer/README.md

 → y=0
 ```

-EHP-, ORDER-, Suspension-, Freudenthal-, composition-, Hopf-, and additive
+EHP-, ORDER-, Suspension-, Freudenthal-, composition-, Hopf-, additive-, and
-facts reconnect through this shared generic relation machinery where their
+homomorphism-derived facts reconnect through this shared generic relation
-semantics permit it.
+machinery where their semantics permit it.

 ---